seanpue/graphtransliterator/paper/paper.md

 disambiguation and advanced linguistic analysis, including natural language processing tasks, that are often not possible in the original script.

-``Graph Transliterator`` is a Python library that makes that process more accessible by using a standardized method for encoding rules for transliteration.
+``Graph Transliterator`` is a Python package that makes that process more accessible by using a standardized method for encoding rules for transliteration.
 It lets those rules be entered in an "easy reading" YAML format [@YAMLAintMarkup] or directly, using standard Python data types.
 It